AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/getting-started.md

 # Getting started as a Learner

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

-Get started with the Learner app in Captivate Prime
+Get started with the Learner app in Learning Manager

-The Learner App in Captivate Prime is completely widget based, helping you traverse through the various features in one or two clicks.
+The Learner App in Learning Manager is completely widget based, helping you traverse through the various features in one or two clicks.

-In Captivate Prime web application, after you log in as a learner, you can see the following widgets in the Home page:
+In Learning Manager web application, after you log in as a learner, you can see the following widgets in the Home page:

 ![](assets/l-1.png)